 How to Stay Safe in Auckland

 Auckland is a pretty safe city to visit.
 There’s very little violent crime or theft.
 That said, it never hurts to always keep your valuables safe and secure just in case.
-But, in all my years visiting, I’ve never felt unsafe.
+But, in all my years visiting the city, I’ve never felt unsafe.

-Solo female travelers should generally feel safe here.
-However, the standard precautions apply (never leave your drink unattended at the bar, never walk home alone intoxicated, etc.).
+Solo female travelers should generally feel safe here too.
+However, the standard safety precautions always apply (never leave your drink unattended at the bar, never walk home alone intoxicated, etc.).
+Check one of the many solo female blogs on the country for specific tips.

-If you’re worried about travel scams, you can read about common travel scams to avoid here.
-However, there are hardly any in this city that a traveler needs to be worried about.
+If you’re worried about travel scams, you can read about common travel scams to avoid here but there are hardly any in this city that a traveler needs to be worried about.

 The biggest risk to travelers in Auckland is often natural disasters and unpredictable weather, including strong winds, heavy rain, and even hail.
 Earthquakes are common and can happen at any time (though they are not as destructive here as in other places in the country).